QuickFastly/NR-wiki/docs/Nova-Regna/World/Organizations/Religions & Cults/Children of the Flame.md

 ### Enforcers

+> [!warning]
+> Very few people are aware of the existence of this branch, and virtually all of them are higher ranking members of the Children of the Flame.
+It is also an extremely small portion of the organization, counting less than 10,000 people in its membership.

 The Enforcers branch of the Children of the Flame is a quite small but very powerful force of militaristic people, responsible for all the dirty work of the organization.
 They operate from the shadows for the most part, killing their targets quietly, simply gathering intelligence, or manipulating people for their own ends, though occasionally they will make large, organized, very public attacks when ordered.

-> [!warning]
-> Very few people are aware of the existence of this branch, and virtually all of them are higher ranking members of the Children of the Flame.

 #### Inquisitors